-Mr. and Mrs. Benner G. Smith are expected home today from an eastern trip.
+Mr. and Mrs. Benner G. Smith are ex-

-Mr and Mrs. Jacob Moritz are visit-ing in California.
+Mr. and Mrs. Jacob Moritz are visit-ing in California.

-Hr. and Mrs. John Weir have re-

-turned from the coast, where the lat-

-ter has been spending the winter
+Hr. and Mrs. John Weir have re-turned from the coast, where the lat-ter has been spending the winter

-Mrs. Joel Nibley has returned from Logan, where she has spent a few days with friends.
+· · · Mrs. Joel Nibley has returned from Logan, where she has spent a few days with friends.

-Mrs. Elizabeth J. Chambers will be at home during the absence of Mrs. Kiser with Mr. and Mrs. David R. Gray the guest of Dr. and Mrs. J. C. Landen-berger for several weeks, will leave Saturday to join her parents at their herms, Wasterley Le
+Mrs. Elizabeth J. Chambers will be at home during the absence of Mrs. Kiser with Mr. and Mrs. David R. Gray the guest of Dr. and Mrs. J. C. Landen-berger for several weeks, will leave Saturday to join her parents at their home in Waterloo, Ia.